Hackathon-Hitchhiking/GeoRagBackend/README.md

 - Dataset CRUD operations with optional filtering by name and region.
 - Management of geospatial features tied to datasets.
 - Document lifecycle management with support for S3 uploads and presigned download URLs.
+- Authenticated proxy endpoints that forward generation requests to the GeoRAG ML service.

 ### Configuration